SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 - Acquire a lock on the current bucket.
 - Iterate through the entire bucket (chained bucket(s)).
-- Calculate the hash of each entry in the linearly linked buckets at index `i`.
+- Calculate the hash of each entry in the linearly linked buckets.
 - Identify the bucket index based on the new table structure: `uint64(len(destTable.buckets)-1) & hash`
 - Add the entry (or entry pointer) to an empty slot in the existing bucket or append a new bucket.
 - Release the lock for the bucket if the `next` pointer of the current bucket is `nil`.